mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/nanoflows/_index.md

 ## 8 Canvas Interaction

+{{% alert color="info" %}}
+The redesigned nanoflow editor was in beta from Studio Pro 10.4.0 and was released for GA in Studio Pro 10.6.0.
+For more information, see [Microflows and Nanoflows](/refguide/microflows-and-nanoflows/).
+{{% /alert %}}

-In the redesigned nanoflow editor since Studio Pro 10.4, you can use common patterns like unlimited canvas, enhanced zoom and scroll, and a snap-to-flow to make new activities from the toolbox and toolbar always well aligned in your flow.
+In the redesigned nanoflow editor, you can use common patterns like unlimited canvas, enhanced zoom and scroll, and a snap-to-flow to make new activities from the toolbox and toolbar always well aligned in your flow.